 Each week a different play will be chosen to be read (at home and then by web links in excerpts-out loud using Lincoln Center and TCG play archives on line), analyzed in a weekly journal and in a class discussion chat room, and put into historical context through lectures, videos and computer websites.
 Every four weeks an in depth, longer research paper will be presented to the class in a PowerPoint format through the digital drop box on a play from the era we've been studying that is not on the reading list for all students.
 Mid-term and final exams will be given at appropriate times in the course.
 The period covered will be 1840 to 2005.
-Prerequisite: ENGN101 will be examined within the context of the character and history of British literature.
-Works and major British writers such as Beowulf, Chaucer, Sir Thomas More, William Shakespeare, Donne, Jonson, Milton, Dryden, Swift, Pope and others may be selected for study.
 Prerequisite: ENGN101

-ENGN230 British Literature I
+ENGN230 British Literature I 3 Credits